RickvBork/railns.NetX/line_creation/README.md

 ## Helpers

-This python file contains functions that are used by the algorithms.
+This python file contains functions used by the algorithms.

 ## Main

 This python file is used to run the algorithms.
-See description above (Running the algorithms).
+See description above: Running the algorithms.

 ## Built With